sdvdxl/influxdb.com/content/docs/v0.9/concepts/glossary.md

 * *Admin users* have `READ` and `WRITE` access to all databases and full access to administrative queries and user management commands.
 * *Non-admin users* have `READ`, `WRITE`, or `ALL` (both `READ` and `WRITE`) access per database.

-When authentication is enabled, InfluxDB only executes HTTP request that are sent with a valid username and password.
+When authentication is enabled, InfluxDB only executes HTTP requests that are sent with a valid username and password.
 See [Authentication and Authorization](../administration/authentication_and_authorization.html).

 <!--
-## Column
+## wal

-## Batch
+## shard

-## Shard
+## shard group

-## Shard File
+## storage engines (tsm1, b1, bz1)

 -->